paulsalinas/Fleks/README.md

 3. login with your Facebook account

 ## Tests
 Test were made using Quick and Nimble.
-Run tests and in test runner
+Run tests in test navigator.

 ## How to Use
 ### Login